Our Curriculum

 • A sense of order through working in definite sequence

-• An understanding through control of the environment results in a sense of dignity, self confidence and a joy in completing tasks
+• An understanding through control of the environment which results in a sense of dignity, self-confidence and a joy in completing tasks

 • Concentration and persistence through focusing of attention on work, thus allowing independence and self-reliance to be achieved